-Along with the extended quarterly estimated tax deadline for 2020, you will not incur penalties and interest until after July 15, 2020.
 If you earn your self-employment income unevenly during the year, you may be able to use an annualized installment method at tax time and avoid a tax penalty for not paying estimated taxes every quarter due to fluctuating income.

 When Are Estimated Taxes Due?

 The good news is that the IRS has a schedule to help you figure out when you need to pay.
 Here’s the schedule for 2020 estimated tax payment due dates:

 - 1st Quarter – July 15, 2020 (New extended deadline, changed from April 15, 2020)